jasondebolt/cloudformation-search-and-replace-macro/README.md

 ## Viewing results
 - Open the CloudFormation console (https://console.aws.amazon.com/cloudformation)
-- Click on the s3 bucket stack that was created
+- Click on the s3 bucket stack that was created.
-- Click on the Template tab
+- Click on the Template tab.
-- Click View original template
+- Click View original template.
 - Take note of the PHX_MACRO_RANDOM_7 and PHX_MACRO_PROJECT_NAME values in the unprocessed template.
 - Click View processed template.
 - Notice that both the PHX_MACRO_RANDOM_7 and PHX_MACRO_PROJECT_NAME values were replaced by new values.